 With all these in mind, let’s take a look at the best mouse pads money can buy.

-11 Best Gaming Mouse Pads You Can Buy in 2018
+11 Best Gaming Mouse Pads

 The Razer Firefly Chroma comes from a big name in the gaming industry, and it makes for a beautiful piece of hardware by any metrics, an RGB lit gaming mouse pad, which is available in both hard and soft variants.
 In this particular case, we’re talking about the hard/plastic made version, which looks absolutely stunning on one’s desk.